The Holman Prize

 “We recognize that asking a blind person to upload a video may challenge some people’s ideas of what blind people are capable of — of what blind people can or should do,“ says LightHouse CEO Bryan Bashin, “The video uploading and later public speaking will certainly require creativity, and these are the qualities we seek to encourage with the Holman Prize.
 These are the types of people we want to apply.”

-Finalists will be notified in March and go through a formal application process, after which a winner will be selected by a committee of leaders, thinkers and explorers from throughout the blind world.
-We expect the Holman Prizewinners to start their projects in Fall 2017 and they will be recognized at the Holman Prize Gala in October 2018.
+Prizewinners for 2017, selected by a committee of leaders, thinkers and explorers from throughout the blind world, were announced on June 29, 2017.
+Holman Prizewinners will start their projects on October 1st, 2017 and they will be recognized at the Holman Prize Gala in December 2018.